Chart Color Schemes

 Southern Midlands has a typical household mix, with a higher-than-average median household size

-Family households comprise 73.8% of all households, including 29.7% couples with children, 32.5% couples without children, and 10.7% single parent families.
-Non-family households account for 26.2%, with lone person households at 24.5% and group households comprising 1.9%.
-The median household size is 2.5 people, larger than the Rest of Tas. average of 2.3.
+Family households dominate at 73.8% of all households, comprising 29.7% couples with children, 32.5% couples without children, and 10.7% single parent families.
+Non-family households make up the remaining 26.2%, with lone person households at 24.5% and group households comprising 1.9% of the total.
+The median household size of 2.5 people is larger than the Regional Tas. average of 2.3.

 Frequently Asked Questions - Households